 There are now cracks and fissures in your bond, and you know that your partner is capable of hurting you in a way you hadn’t thought was possible.
 You will both be more cautious with each other, and it will take a while before you’re able to open up and trust them again.
 And it still won’t be the same.

-There’s no readymade map for this journey.
-You might have to approach it as you would a whole new relationship with completely new rules and expectations.
-But, as with most relationships, if you choose each other every day and communicate clearly, if you’ve promised to tackle everything that comes your way together, there’s every chance you’ll repair and rebuild your trust all over again.
+As with most relationships, if you choose each other every day and communicate clearly if you’ve promised to tackle everything that comes your way together, there’s every chance you’ll repair and rebuild your trust all over again.

 Yes, you can.
 If you have decided clearly to trust them again, if you’re willing to communicate again and to listen with both compassion and a clear mind, you can trust again after being lied to.
 Be ready to take your time and feel huge amounts of relationship insecurity before you’re ready to trust again.
 Take time and space for yourself, and be clear about what you want.
 If you feel like you can’t trust your partner just yet, remember that’s fine too.